About the Master Instructor:

 Yulia Hanansen, an award-winning artist and educator, has taught hundreds of people how to make and appreciate mosaics.
 Her workshops are geared towards the individual approach to each student.
 She takes care in understanding student needs and expectations.
 She is an honest critic and a strong instructor with the lifetime of training in fine arts.
 Yulia's classes have inspired many people to continue making mosaics beyond the classroom and into a professional world.

-Yulia has been a guest artist at multiple workshops and studios around the country including: CMA conference, Maverick Mosaics, Unicorn Art Studio in New York City; Maryland Mosaics; Renaissance Studio, Asheville, NC; Cape Cod Mosaics, Falmouth, MA; Touchstone Center for Crafts, PA; Cooperstown Art Association, Cooperstown NY, Santa Barbara School of Mosaics, and many others.
-Yulia also teaches professional development workshops at SAMA (Society of American Mosaic Artists) conferences.
+Yulia has been a guest artist at multiple workshops and studios around the country including: SAMA conferences, CMA conference, Unicorn Art Studio in New York City; Maryland Mosaics; Renaissance Studio, Asheville, NC; Cape Cod Mosaics, Falmouth, MA; Touchstone Center for Crafts, PA; Maverick Mosaics, Vienna, VA; Cooperstown Art Association, Cooperstown NY, Santa Barbara School of Mosaics, and many others.

 Workshops with Yulia Hanansen: